LouiseMatheson/Process_CLIP_data/README.md

 It also gives the option of running in a more detailed mode (--detailed), which will identify and report all possible genes and features to which the crosslink site could be assigned - note this will take a lot longer to run!

-The script can be tested using the Mouse_GRCm38.90_chr3_200kb.gtf and three iCLIP...chr3_200kb.txt files as input; these files include data covering a 200kb region of chromosome 3 for replicate iCLIP datasets.
+The script can be tested using the Mouse_GRCm38.90_chr17_100kb.gtf and three iCLIP...chr17_100kb.txt files as input; these files include data covering a 100kb region of chromosome 17 (including genes such as Tnf, which is expected to be bound in the datasets provided) for replicate iCLIP datasets.
 The test can be run with default parameters by setting the working directory to test_data and replacing the line:
 ```
 Args <- commandArgs(trailingOnly=TRUE)
 ```
 with:
 ```
-Args <- c(list.files(pattern = "\\.gtf$"), list.files(pattern = "\\.txt$"))
+Args <- c(list.files(pattern = "\\.gtf$"), list.files(pattern = "100kb\\.txt$"))
 ```

-The expected outputs can be found in the iCLIP...chr3_200kb_annotated.tsv files.
+The expected outputs can be found in the iCLIP...chr17_100kb_annotated.tsv files.